-Opinion on Each Major Federal Program
+Opinion on the Major Federal Program

-We have audited the Alabama Community College System Office (the "Office") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Office's major federal programs for the year ended September 30, 2023.
-The Offices's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Alabama Community College System Office (the "Office") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Office's major federal program for the year ended September 30, 2024.
+The Offices' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Office complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended September 30, 2023.
+In our opinion, the Office complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended September 30, 2024.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on the Major Federal Program